the-real-i9/i9lyfe-server/README.md

 #### User Authentication Story

-[This test case](./tests/userAuthStory_test.go) builds a story around user signup, signout, signin, and password reset features of the API.
+[This test case](./tests/userAuthStory_test.go) builds a story around user signup, signout, login, and password reset features of the API.
 It is structured by a series of user/client actions or steps that simulate a real-world authentication scenario by a user.

 #### User Post & Comment Story